-MUSIC 185 - 3 Units

-History of Rock Music
+MUSIC 185 - 3 Units History of Rock Music (Same as Humanities 145)

 In-depth study of rock with emphasis on roots, i.e., rhythm and blues, rockabilly, gospel, Elvis Presley and 50's rock.
 Topics also include the Beatles, the British invasion, teen-age music, and the Underground.
 Tapes and records will be featured each week.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU; UC.